Admission Appeal letter, Sample & Format

 New York, NY 98893

-There was a bad and long postal strike in my county in the months of July and August 2010.
-Hence, I was not able to receive the good news of my acceptance to your esteemed university until yesterday.
-I have cut out the newspaper article on the postal strike for your reference.
+There was a bad and long postal strike in my country in the months of July and August 2010.
+Hence, I was not able to receive the letter that the admission cell sent me, accepting the admission in your esteemed university, until yesterday.
+I have attached a cut out of the newspaper article published on the postal strike for your reference.
 The response date of August 30 has just passed.
-I am appealing against this penalty which is of no fault of mine.
+I am appealing against this declination which involves no faults on either side.

-It has been my long time ambition to study at, and graduate from, New York University.
-I do hope that you will reconsider my appeal to be still accepted for the Business course at your New York University.
+It has been my long time ambition to study and graduate from, New York University.
+I do hope that you will reconsider my appeal, to be still accepted for the Business course at the New York University.